 However, Ibiza isn't all about the parties!
 Away from the busy resorts you will find beautiful and peaceful retreats full of culture and tradition, unspoilt by the party scene.
 So whatever you want from your Ibiza holiday, you will definitely have a holiday of a lifetime on this spectacular island.

-Attracted by its sandy beaches, Spanish sun and buzzing nightlife, Majorca holidays are one of the most popular holiday destinations for British holiday-makers.
+Attracted by its sandy beaches, Spanish sun and buzzing nightlife, Majorca is one of the most popular holiday destinations for British holiday-makers.
 Partly down to its short and snappy flight-time and guaranteed warmer weather throughout summer, but also because of its suitability to serve all ages, tastes and budgets.

-With popular holiday destinations in each of the island’s four corners, take your pick from idyllic villages such as the picturesque Puerto De Soller nestled along the coastline or holiday hotspots including the infamous Magalluf.
+With popular holiday destinations in each of the island's four corners, take your pick from idyllic villages such as the picturesque Puerto De Soller nestled along the coastline or holiday hotspots including the infamous Magaluf.
 Even the capital has something different to offer.
-Steeped in rich history, Palma is a treasure-trove of tapas bars, boutiques and of course the notable Gothic Cathedral, even the most hardened culture vulture couldn’t fail to be wooed.
+Steeped in rich history, Palma is a treasure-trove of tapas bars, boutiques and of course the notable Gothic Cathedral.

 Known by many as the Jewel of the Balearics, Menorca is an extremely popular holiday destination.
 Bathed in Mediterranean sunshine, Menorca holidays have fantastic attractions and top quality hotels that are very much geared towards the family and couples, making Menorca one of Europe's hotspots for family breaks.